akoskm/akoskm.com/cliu8erwz047yrhnva1x86z1m.md

 ## Headings

-Next up, lets say after a login we'll find ourself on the Dashboard page, and we want to check that.
+Next up, let’s say after a login we'll find ourselves on the Dashboard page, and we want to check that.
 However, Dashboard might appear in the Side Menu, notification messages or even somewhere in a dynamic text on the page.
-Again, using `expect(screen.getByText('Sign up')).toBeInTheDocument()` would be problematic.
+Again, using `expect(screen.getByText('Dashboard')).toBeInTheDocument()` would be problematic.

 This is where the `level` option of the `getByRole` selector comes to help: